-- IPMB Trace Collection Daemon (ipmb\traced)
+- IPMB Trace Collection Daemon (ipmb traced)

 - IPMI Trace Analyzer

 - Collecting and Analyzing a Trace Using the GUI and Command Line Tools

-5.2 IPMB Trace Collection Daemon (ipmb\traced)
+5.2 IPMB Trace Collection Daemon (ipmb_traced)

-The IPMB trace daemon can operate in one of the following two modes: unattended trace or controlled trace.
+The IPMB trace daemon can operate in unattended trace mode or controlled trace mode.

-In the unattended trace mode, the trace data is collected into a file in a ShMM-local or NFSmounted file system.
+In the unattended trace mode, the trace data is collected into a file in a ShMM-local or NFS-mounted file system.
 When the trace collection has been completed, the file can be transferred to the development host, then read and reviewed via the trace analyzer.